ContainerSolutions/pres-prereq-to-docker/pres/slides.md

 ## Docker in organizations
 Note:
 - Sharing experience of my last months of work: delta soft skills > delta technical skills
+- Share considerations
 - How many people are here to get an answer to the question "is Docker a tool for me?", or do you already know the answer to that?

 -
 ## "Is Docker for me?"
 ### ... for us?
+Note:
+- still, that is the question I would like to discuss.
+- or more importantly, when we change "me" into an org. or project

 ---